ilmax/site/content/posts/k3s-raspberry-tls/index.md

 We will install cert-manager and configure it to request a certificate from Let's Encrypt CA.

-I won't go into great details on how the certificate issuing process works but, given that our services are not exposed to the internet but only internally in our network, we need to pick a Let'sEncrypt challenge that supports this scenario.
+I won't go into great details on how the certificate issuing process works but, given that our services are not exposed to the internet, we need to pick a Let'sEncrypt challenge that supports this scenario.

 ### Let's Encrypt challenges

 As the [documentation](https://letsencrypt.org/docs/challenge-types/) puts it

+{{<lead>}}
-"*When you get a certificate from Let’s Encrypt, our servers validate that you control the domain names in that certificate using challenges*"
+"When you get a certificate from Let’s Encrypt, our servers validate that you control the domain names in that certificate using challenges"
+{{</lead>}}

 Let's Encrypt supports several challenge types: